Gixx/worstpractice.github.io/src/_posts/2022-11-11-refactoring-the-dependency-injection-container.md

 Oh, yes!
 The `json_encode` eats `mixed` data and produces a `string` (or `false`).
 The `json_decode`, in the other hand, eats a `string` and produces an `array`. **Or an Object!**

 But what kind of object?
 It's the built-in `stdClass`.
-And since it's an object we can use `ReflectionObject` on it, and also can feed into the `foreach` construct, because by design the `foreach` works not only with arrays, but also with objects that have public properties.
-And the `stdClass` is nothing more than public properties.
+And since it's an object, we can use `ReflectionObject` on it, and also can feed into the `foreach` construct, because by design the `foreach` works not only with arrays, but also with objects that have public properties.
+And the `stdClass` is not more than public properties.

 Great!
 The most difficult part is done.
-We go through the data, build the **items**, add them to the **collections**, cast everything to the right type, since what we have to cast, is for sure can't be an array, therefore we won't have such errors as `PHP Warning:  Array to string conversion`.
+We go through the data, build the **items**, add them to the **collections**, cast everything to the right type.
+Since anything that we have to cast, is for sure can't be an array, therefore we won't have such errors as `PHP Warning:  Array to string conversion`.

 "By any means necessary" - that's what they used to say.
 And my goal was to achieve strict types.
 Result?